 Another important consideration when it comes to the Bernedoodle’s exercise needs is their size.
 The smaller varieties – toy and mini Bernedoodles – tend to be more active than the larger varieties.
 In any case, a good daily walk should be enough to satisfy the exercise requirements of a Bernedoodle.
 Their spunky personalities don’t require any excessive outdoor exercise as they’ll find plenty of ways to stay active indoors.
 A good idea is to offer puzzle toys and interactive toys, too.
 These will keep your pet entertained and offer a challenge for their smart minds.

 Bernedoodles come in any combination of white, black, and brown.
-Many Bernedoodles are all-black or some combination of black-and-white (these are sometimes called “Oreo Bernedoodles”) or black-and-brown.
+Many Bernedoodles are all-black or some combination of black-and-white (sometimes called “Oreo Bernedoodles”) or black-and-brown.
 It is also possible for Bernedoodles to be tricolor or sable – black, white and brown.
 This color combination is also the most difficult to achieve, and as such, the most desirable.
 Recently, some breeders have presented a merle Bernedoodle which displays a marbled white and gray pattern on a black coat.
-Puppies with this very rare coat type are usually the most expensive.
+Puppies with this coat are very rare and usually the most expensive.

 The amount of shedding depends on the type of coat your dog has inherited from either parent.
 Those with a straighter type are prone to shed more, whereas if its coat is curly it will tend to shed less.
 Brushing somewhat regularly will help to prevent matting.